Wallachian Open Air Museum: History

 The museum was established by the Jaroněk brothers, who came from a working-class family of craftsmen and makers.
 Bohumír Jaroněk, a skilled painter and graphic artist, developed a particular interest in Wallachian timbered cottages.
 In 1895 he visited the Ethnological Czech-Slav Exhibition in Prague, where he has seen an open-air exhibition of Wallachian buildings.
 In 1909 the Jaroněk brothers settled in Rožnov, and shortly afterwards Alois Jaroněk travelled to the first open air museum in the world, the Stockholm Skansen.

 Between 1911 and 1925 the brothers have been developing the concept of opening an open air museum in Rožnov and making it a reality.
-In 1925, during a folklore festival called „Wallachian year", the museum was opened.
+In 1925, during a folklore festival called "Wallachian year", the museum was opened.
 At that point it contained two large houses – the town hall and an 18th-century townhouse – and several smaller buildings.
 Gradually more buildings have been added to the complex.

-During the World War II a group of carpenters under Michal Fabián erected a wooden church, using plans of the church in Větřkovice near Příbor which had burned down in 1878.
+During World War II a group of carpenters under Michal Fabián erected a wooden church, using plans of the church in Větřkovice near Příbor which had burned down in 1878.
 The original part of the museum has later become dubbed the Little Wooden Town.

 The second part of the museum, the Wallachian Village, was gradually built in the 1960s.
 This part represents a typical Wallachian village and consists of approximately 40 buildings.
 The third division - the Watermill Valley - was opened in the 1980s and consists of several mills and other structures representing the work and manufacture carried out in the villages, allowing the visitors to get acquainted with the traditional methods of production and working conditions.